kus/cs2-modded-server/README.md

 Make sure Docker is installed and about 40 GB disk space is free.

-You can either Download this repo and extract it to where you want your server (i.e. C:\Server\cs2-modded-server) or use git and clone the repo git clone git@github.com:kus/cs2-modded-server.git and run your server from inside of it.
+You can either Download this repo and extract it to where you want your server (i.e. C:\Server\cs2-modded-server) or use git and clone the repo `git clone https://github.com/kus/cs2-modded-server.git` and run your server from inside of it.
 This way you can simply git pull updates.

 - **If setting up for internet server:**